ECE3400Team17/ECE3400_Team17/lab1.md

   delay(1000);
 }
 ```
 The blue LED repeatedly toggled on and off with a time interval of one second in between.
-Here is a video of the LED:
+Here is a video of the LED turning on and off:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WlTisecNfO4" frameborder="0" allowfullscreen></iframe>

 ## Part3: Analog Output